About us

 President’s Report for North East Tasmania Land Trust AGM: 7 December 2025

-I am pleased to be able to report to members on the activities of the North East Tasmania Land Trust over the financial year of 2024/2025 and thank the committee members for their continuing voluntary commitment to NETLT despite all having busy schedules.
+I am pleased to report to members on the activities of the North East Tasmania Land Trust over the financial year 2024/2025 and thank the committee members for their continuing voluntary commitment to NETLT despite all having busy schedules.

-· We have continued to manage and maintain the land for which NETLT has responsibility and to be engaged in discussions about its future.
+We continue to manage and maintain the land for which NETLT has responsibility and to be engaged in discussions about its future.

-· We have been advised that an estate has made a bequest to NETLT.
+We have been advised that an estate in the USA has made a bequest to NETLT.
 We are waiting for this to be finalised.

-· The committee confirmed the increase of NETLT membership fees to $15 single and $40 for a family and also agreed to have three committee meetings per year, with the AGM to be held each September.
+The committee confirmed the increase of NETLT membership fees to $15 single and $40 family and also agreed to have three committee meetings per year, with the AGM to be held each September.

-· We are pleased to continue our support role for the Restore Skyline Tier forest restoration project managed by the North East Bioregional Network, and we were delighted that the Federal Government announced additional funding for the project.
+We are pleased to continue our support role for the Restore Skyline Tier Forest restoration project managed by the North East Bioregional Network, and were delighted that the Federal Government announced additional funding to the Network for its project.

 Thanks again to the committee and all members who care about our environment.